Everybody can get great benefits from swimming

 quality of life and sleep after engaging in regular aerobic exercise.

-Nearly 50 percent of older persons experience some level of
+Nearly 50 percent of older people experience some level of

 insomnia, so this is excellent news.
 The study focused on all types of aerobic